yetanotherco/aligned_layer/examples/l2/README.md

 This Layer 2 (L2) system operates in two main steps:

 -   Off-chain execution and proof generation + verification with Aligned Verification Layer (a.k.a Fast Mode).
--   On-chain state update via proof verification with Aligned aggregation mode.
+-   On-chain state update via proof verification with Aligned Aggregation Mode.

 In Step 1, we execute user transfers and generate a zkVM-based proof of the state transition, which is submitted to Aligned’s verification layer.